Malaysian names: Malay names

 Malay names are not to be confused with Malaysian names.
 Malay names also exist in various countries other than Malaysia, including among the ethnic Malay communities in Brunei, Indonesia, Singapore, South Africa (Cape Malays) and Thailand.

-Arabic names were introduced later along with Islam names but did not become dominant among commoners until the colonial era.
+Arabic names were introduced later along with Islamic names but did not become dominant among commoners until the colonial era.
 Although traditional Malay names were still widely used for centuries afterward, they are now primarily confined to rural areas.
 Malaysia's National Registration Department doesn't allow names which they deem to have negative or obscene meanings, such as Pendek which means short.
 The Department additionally bans names with the meaning of colors, animals and natural phenomena.
 This effectively renders many traditional names illegal including Puteh or Putih (white), Bulan (moon), Suria (sun), Rimau (tiger) and Awan (cloud).
 Because of these restrictions, the vast majority of Malays today tend to favour Arabic names.
 However, names from the following languages are common as well: